Bright8691/car-sales-analysis/README.md

 This gives an insight on how to support branch performance and furture plan to expansion the business.<br>

 **4. Average Car Price by Location**<br>
-**Insights**
+**Insights**<br>
 - The highest average sales were recorded in Abuja.
 - This was followed by Lagos.
 - Ibadan recorded the lowest average selling price.
 **Business Value**<br>
 This implies that Abuja has the highest purchacing power, followed by Lagos.
-There is need to have close monitoring of<br> sales in Abuja and Strategically improve sales in Ibadan.
+There is need to have close monitoring of sales in Abuja and Strategically improve sales in Ibadan.

 **5. Customer Purchase Power by Volume**<br>
 The donut chart segments customers into four price categories: